 Jeffrey Blanchard, academic director of Cornell in Rome, has taught urban design, architecture, and art in Renaissance and Baroque Rome for more than twenty years.

-Blanchard won a Rome Prize Fellowship to the American Academy (1978–79) and has resided in Rome ever since, where he has dedicated himself principally to teaching and academic administration for American study programs.
-His institutional affiliations in Rome have included the University of Notre Dame, the Pratt Institute, and Rensselaer Polytechnic Institute.
+Blanchard won a Rome Prize Fellowship to the American Academy (1978–79) and has resided in Rome ever since, dedicating himself principally to teaching and academic administration for American study programs.
+He began teaching courses in Renaissance and Baroque architecture and art for Cornell in Rome 1988.
+Other institutional affiliations in Rome have included the University of Notre Dame, the Pratt Institute, and Rensselaer Polytechnic Institute.

-Jeffrey studied the history of art and architecture at Stanford University (BA '73), the Università di Firenze (Fulbright Fellow '74), and Yale University (MPhil '77), specializing in the Italian Renaissance.
+Blanchard studied the history of art and architecture at Stanford University (BA '73), the Università di Firenze (Fulbright Fellow '74), and Yale University (MPhil '77), specializing in the Italian Renaissance.